What is heel pain?

 - losing any excess weight to reduce the stress on your feet

 - night splints or strapping

-- supportive footwear or orthotics
+- wearing supportive shoes or orthotics

 Reducing stress on the feet helps to prevent heel injury and pain.
 Stretching and a warm-up before exercise can help.
 If you feel pain in your tendon, you should stop the exercise.
 Always wear correctly fitted, supportive footwear suitable for your activity.

-Last reviewed: November 2015
+Last reviewed: July 2022